Louis Hayward: Broadway and Hollywood

-U.S. movie career

-After the stage debacle, however, Hayward received an offer from MGM to play a supporting role in The Flame Within (1935), written and directed by Edmund Goulding and starring Ann Harding.
+Consequently, he signed a four-picture contract with Metro-Goldwyn-Mayer.
+He started at MGM with a supporting role in The Flame Within (1935), written and directed by Edmund Goulding and starring Ann Harding.
 Hayward followed that film with A Feather in Her Hat for Columbia, billed after Basil Rathbone.
-Back at MGM he had support parts in Absolute Quiet (1935) and Trouble for Two (1936).
+Back at MGM he had supporting parts in Absolute Quiet (1935) and Trouble for Two (1936).

-Hayward's career started to gain momentum when he was cast in the prologue of Warner Bros' expensive blockbuster Anthony Adverse (1936), playing the father of the title character.
+Hayward's career started to gain momentum when he was cast in the prologue of Warner Bros.' expensive blockbuster Anthony Adverse (1936), playing the father of the title character.
 His profile also was raised by marriage to Ida Lupino.

 At Universal, he was the male lead in The Luckiest Girl in the World (1936) with Jane Wyatt, then he went to RKO to support Paul Muni and Miriam Hopkins in The Woman I Love (1937).
 Universal cast him in the lead of Midnight Intruder (1938), directed by Arthur Lubin.
 He also was the male lead in RKO's Condemned Women (1938).

 Hayward was cast as the first screen incarnation of Simon Templar in Leslie Charteris' The Saint in New York (1938) at RKO.
 The film was a hit and would eventually lead to a long-running series.
 However, the next five films in the series starred George Sanders as Templar.
 Hayward would eventually reprise the role in The Saint's Return in 1953.

-Hayward supported Danielle Darrieux and Douglas Fairbanks Jr. in The Rage of Paris (1938) at Universal.
+He supported Danielle Darrieux and Douglas Fairbanks Jr. in The Rage of Paris (1938) at Universal.

-Edward Small

-In 1938 Hayward starred in The Duke of West Point (1938) for producer Edward Small, who signed him to make three films over the next five years, meaning he was unable to reprise his part as the Saint.
+In 1938, Hayward starred in The Duke of West Point (1938) for producer Edward Small, who signed him to make three films over the next five years, meaning he was unable to reprise his part as the Saint.
 However, Small started building Hayward into a star, casting him in a dual role in The Man in the Iron Mask (1939) under the direction of James Whale, co-starring with Joan Bennett.
 The film was a notable success.

 Small put Hayward into My Son, My Son!
 (1940) with Madeleine Carroll and Brian Aherne.
 RKO borrowed him for Dance, Girl, Dance (1940) where he appeared with Maureen O'Hara and Lucille Ball.
 Small then put him in The Son of Monte Cristo (1940), another swashbuckler with Bennett and a sequel to the 1934 The Count of Monte Cristo.

 Hayward was loaned to Columbia to co-star with his wife Ida Lupino in Ladies in Retirement (1941).

 War service

-During World War II, Hayward enlisted in the United States Marine Corps in July 1942.
+In July 1942, during World War II, Hayward enlisted in the United States Marine Corps.
 He commanded a photographic unit that filmed the Battle of Tarawa in the documentary With the Marines at Tarawa—winner of the 1944 Academy Award for Best Documentary (Short Subject).
-Hayward was awarded the Bronze Star Medal.
+Hayward was awarded the Bronze Star Medal and attained the rank of captain.

-While off-duty in New Zealand he "went under the name of 'Captain Richards' to avoid the rush of the ladies" as recalled by a waiter at the Green Parrot, a Wellington restaurant.
+While off-duty in New Zealand, he "went under the name of 'Captain Richards' to avoid the rush of the ladies" as recalled by a waiter at the Green Parrot, a Wellington restaurant.